 Broken bones can also occur, and a slip and fall attorney can pursue compensation to cover the cost of x-rays, immobilizing casts, and other treatments required for recovery.
 The most serious fractures are hip fractures, which may never completely heal.
 Thus, workers need to wear proper footing, report workplace safety violations, and closely monitor workplace conditions for potential hazards that can trip them up.

-Brad Pistotnik Law is a slip and fall attorney, lawyer, and abogado with attorneys, lawyers, and abogados who represent clients in Kansas, Oklahoma, Nebraska, Texas, Florida, Missouri, and Illinois who experience personal injuries in workplace accidents and the survivors of those who suffer a wrongful death.
-Whether the accident occurred in Wichita, Liberal, Garden City, Scott City, Russell Springs, Colby, Hoxie, Park, Quinter, Hill City, Dighton, Ness City, Hays, Kinsley, Ulysses, Satanta, Wellington, Winfield, Salina, Emporia, Kansas City, Topeka, Junction City, Manhattan, Lawrence, Emporia, Pittsburg, Independence, Wellington, Winfield, Jetmore, Lakin, Syracuse, Coolidge, Kanorado, Lawrence, Hays, Russell, Salina, Victoria, Liebenthal, Covert, Luray, Brownell, Palco, Zurich, Catharine, Imperial, Wauneta, Morton, Hopedale, Manito, Derby, Topeka, Aurora, Moline, Oskaloosa, Topeka, Overbrook, Lyndon, Gardner, Meriden, Rossville, Eskridge, Cicero, Decatur, Willow, Granite, Roosevelt, Branson, Oklahoma City, Stillwater, Tulsa, Bartlesville, Sayre, Hobart, Hollis, Rockford, Schaumburg, St. Augustine, Orlando, or elsewhere in these states, our slip and fall attorney team works to secure the compensation our clients need.
+Brad Pistotnik Law is a slip and fall attorney, lawyer, and abogado with attorneys, lawyers, and abogados who represent clients in Kansas, Nebraska, Texas, Florida, Missouri, and Illinois who experience personal injuries in workplace accidents and the survivors of those who suffer a wrongful death.
+Whether the accident occurred in Wichita, Liberal, Garden City, Scott City, Russell Springs, Colby, Hoxie, Park, Quinter, Hill City, Dighton, Ness City, Hays, Kinsley, Ulysses, Satanta, Wellington, Winfield, Salina, Emporia, Kansas City, Topeka, Junction City, Manhattan, Lawrence, Emporia, Pittsburg, Independence, Wellington, Winfield, Jetmore, Lakin, Syracuse, Coolidge, Kanorado, Lawrence, Hays, Russell, Salina, Victoria, Liebenthal, Covert, Luray, Brownell, Palco, Zurich, Catharine, Imperial, Wauneta, Morton, Hopedale, Manito, Derby, Topeka, Aurora, Moline, Oskaloosa, Topeka, Overbrook, Lyndon, Gardner, Meriden, Rossville, Eskridge, Cicero, Decatur, Willow, Granite, Roosevelt, Branson, Stillwater, Bartlesville, Sayre, Hobart, Hollis, Rockford, Schaumburg, St. Augustine, Orlando, or elsewhere in these states, our slip and fall attorney team works to secure the compensation our clients need.